Live game

 The Sub Due state: the card expands with suggested pairs and a Do all swaps button.

-Player actions: injury and loan
+Player actions: lock, injury, loan

 Long-press any player tile to open the Player actions sheet:

-• Mark injured — moves the player to the bench and excludes them from rotation suggestions.
+• Mark injured: moves the player to the bench and excludes them from rotation suggestions.
 Their tile shows an INJ badge.
 Tap Mark recovered to return them.

 ℹ️